Magnet photography is the best photo booth alternative in 2019 currently taking the USA event industry by storm.

 A magnet photographer should be a professional photographer as he/she captures a very specific composition, prints, and distributes the photo magnets on the spot.
 Since printing is done onsite post editing is extremely limited.

 Ask - is the company providing you with a professional photographer or a newbie who picked up a camera few months ago?
+Did the team work together before?
 Professional photographer should know how to take sharp, clear photos with a good composition under complex lighting situations as well as understand flash photography.
-We all know the feeling of looking at a picture of grandma wanting to enlarge it to exhibit at home but then realizing is too blurry to do so or the picture’s resolution is too low.
+We all know the feeling of looking at an amazing picture of grandma wanting to enlarge it to exhibit at our homes but then realizing the image is to blurry or the resolution is too low to do so.

 Remember - the most advanced equipment in the world won’t help you if the photographer is not skilled.
 A blurry photo can’t magically become a sharp photo!